SarahADominguez/STA380-DSSM/README.md

 command f, find common themes across a variety of clusters.

 **Cluster 1:** Included words like China, British, and the word handover.
-The inclusion of the word 'handover' to me sounds like it may have to do with the British handover of Hong Kong to China after WW2!
+The inclusion of the word ‘handover’ to me sounds like it may have to do with the British handover of Hong Kong to China after WW2!

 **Cluster 2:** Also includes, China, however this time it includes words like legislature, democracy, committie, and provisonal.
 This to me seems like it clusters documents regarding Chinese law and legislature.

-**Cluster 7:** Included words like 'gm' (General Motors), workers, UAW, Strike, Plants, and Union.
+**Cluster 7:** Included words like ‘gm’ (General Motors), workers, UAW, Strike, Plants, and Union.
 This clearly indicates that cluster 7 includes documents about the UAW strike against General Motors.